backstreetbrogrammer/23_LambdasAndStreams/README.md

     - Chaining and Composing Lambdas
 2. Map Filter Reduce Algorithm
 3. Building a Stream
+    - Creating a Stream from array
+    - Creating a Stream from Collection
+    - Creating a Stream from Text File
+    - Creating a Stream using Regular Expression
+    - Creating a Stream from String
+    - Selecting elements of a Stream
+    - Converting a `for` loop to a Stream
 4. Collecting data from Stream
 5. Creating and Analysing Histograms from Streams